 It reminds me of poor Reverend Dimmesdale in the Scarlet Letter.
 My life is one big circle.
 I kiss him on the cheek.
 He turns bright red.

 “Never,” I crow.
 “You’ll always be in my heart, as much as you were up my butt.”

 I hurry back to Mower and start a new draft of my case study.
 First I add my notes on what Seth and I just analyzed.
 It’s the final part to making the case study into a whole package of how the merger affects the movie, and vice versa.
-The proposal for the Harvard Lampoon to negotiate its revised role in the new media conglomerate is an apt coda.
+The proposal that the Harvard Lampoon negotiate its revised role in the new media conglomerate is an apt coda.